chocolatey/choco-wiki/How-To-Host-Feed.md

 #### ProGet

 * Windows Server
-* CPU - 4 cores (Recommend more)
+* CPU - 2 cores (4+ cores recommended for large instances)
-* RAM - 8GB+
+* RAM - 4GB+ (8GB recommended for large instances)
-* Storage (HDD) - We recommend 2-5TB of free space for a local file store of artifacts (default install needs 20GB).
+* Storage (HDD) - We recommend 2-5TB of free space for a local file store of artifacts (default install needs 10GB).
-* Database: SQL Server.
-Assume high specs for SQL Server, pretty much the highest specs you can configure on a Windows machine.
-16+ cores (CPU), 64GB+ RAM, 5TB+, etc
+* Database: Database: SQL Server Express or better.
+Install available during download.
+Minimum specs 1GB RAM, 6GB disk space, higher specs may be required if creating more than a simple feed repository.
-* Chocolatey Repository Type: Chocolatey or NuGet
+* Chocolatey Repository Type: NuGet or ProGet has a Chocolatey designated feed type

 See https://inedo.com/support/documentation/proget/installation/installation-guide for more details.
 There is a Linux installation guide for Docker containers, however we don't recommend it for production use - https://inedo.com/support/documentation/proget/installation/installation-guide/linux-docker.